MiaoDX/bp_java/README.md

-This is a simple implement of `Backpropagation` in Java.
+% A simple implement of `Backpropagation` in Java.
+% MiaoDX MiaoDX@hotmail.com
+% Oct 28, 2016
 ## What we want to do.

 There are lots of amazing open source implements of ML(/DL) libraries,and before diving into these great porjects,I think it really necessary to implement a simple ANN just by hand.In this way,we will not treat these toolkits as `BlackBoxes` and just `Draw` a graph and hope that we will get nice performace after an uncertain time,on the other hand,we make sure that we `CAN` write an ANN or a simple part of it.